Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Experiments

 \subsubsection{Fidelity and Diversity of Synthetic Images}

-In an attempt to judge the fidelity and diversity of the synthetic images generated by our GAN model, we present some sample test images corresponding to a single GCC value and synthetic images generated given that GCC value (Figure \ref{fig:HARV_image_single_gcc}).
-Though the overall structure remains same for all the synthetic images corresponding to a particular GCC, the computed GCC and the predicted RCC values are not exactly the same indicating the diversity of the images being generated by the model.
-At the same time, we observe that the GCC of the generated images are very much closer to the given GCC, confirming the fidelity of the synthetic images.
-In order to quantify the fidelity, we utilize the RMSPE of GCC of synthetic images as described in the next subsection.
+In an attempt to judge the fidelity and diversity of the synthetic images generated by our GAN model, we present sample test images corresponding to a single GCC value, along with the synthetic images generated for that GCC value (Figure \ref{fig:HARV_image_single_gcc}).
+Though the overall structure remains same for all the synthetic images corresponding to a particular GCC, the computed GCC and the predicted RCC values are not identical, describing the diversity of the images generated by the model.
+Simultaneously, we observe that the GCC values of the generated images are very close to the given GCC, confirming the fidelity of the synthetic images.
+To quantify the fidelity, we calculate the RMSPE of GCC for synthetic images, as detailed in the Section \ref{subsubsec:gcc_rcc}.